cvmahesh/node-devops-fargate/README.md

 npm start
 ```

-The client will test all server endpoints.
+The Node.js client will test all server endpoints from the command line.

 ## 🐳 Docker Build